fepfitra/fep-blog/src/content/modules/pwn/heap/house_of_tangerine.typ

 It exploits `sysmalloc` to trigger `_int_free` on the top chunk (wilderness).
 By combining this with tcache poisoning, it can trick `malloc` into returning an arbitrary pointer.

 This technique is effective on recent GLIBC versions (tested on 2.34 and 2.39).

+== Prerequisites
+- *Heap Overflow / OOB*: Ability to overwrite the `size` field of the Top Chunk (Wilderness).
+- *No Free Primitive*: This attack does not require the attacker to be able to call `free()` directly.
+- *Known Heap Address*: Necessary to bypass Safe-Linking (on glibc 2.32+) when performing the tcache poisoning step.
+- *Allocation Control*: Ability to trigger multiple `malloc()` calls with specific sizes to induce `sysmalloc` to free the old Top Chunk.

 == Example from `house_of_tangerine.c`